bram2w/baserow/docs/guides/installation/install-on-heroku.md

 ## Environment variables

 * SECRET_KEY: A unique string that is used to generate secrets.
 * BASEROW_PUBLIC_URL: The public URL of your Heroku Baserow app.
-If empty, then the default Heroku app is used, but if it differs then it must be changed.
+If empty, the default Heroku app URL is used, but if it differs it must be changed.
   (eg. https://baserow-test.com).
 * BASEROW_AMOUNT_OF_WORKERS: The amount of workers per dyno.
 * AWS_ACCESS_KEY_ID: The spaces API key.
 * AWS_SECRET_ACCESS_KEY: The spaces API secret key.
 * AWS_STORAGE_BUCKET_NAME: The name of your space.
 * AWS_S3_REGION_NAME: Name of the Digital Ocean spaces region (eg. ams3)
-* AWS_S3_ENDPOINT_URL: (eg. https://ams3.digitaloceanspaces.com)
+* AWS_S3_ENDPOINT_URL: Custom S3 URL to use when connecting to S3, including scheme.
-* AWS_S3_CUSTOM_DOMAIN: (eg. name-of-your-space.ams3.digitaloceanspaces.com)
+* AWS_S3_CUSTOM_DOMAIN: Your custom domain where the files can be downloaded from.